flybywiresim/docs/docs/fbw-a32nx/feature-guides/simbrief.md

 The simbrief username needs to configured in the flyPad EFB.
 See [Setup simBrief Integration](flyPad/settings.md#simbrief-integration)

-!!! warning "Stable Version: simBrief Configuration"
-    In addition to the flyPad EFB configuration the Stable version also needs the simbrief ID to be configured in the MCDU MENU page under `OPTIONS -> AOC -> SIMBRIEF`.

 ### Importing the simBrief OFP to the flyPad

 See [flyPad Guide - Load from simBrief](flyPad/dashboard.md#load-from-simbrief)